-The Washtenaw County Board of County Road Commissioners is seeking public feedback on proposed changes to the Procedures and Regulations for Permit Activities and the Permits Fee Schedule.
-These drafts were developed after consulting staff and legal counsel, reviewing existing practices, and surveying other road agencies.
+In the spring of 2021, the Washtenaw County Board of County Road Commissioners sought feedback on proposed changes to the Procedures and Regulations for Permit Activities and the Permits Fee Schedule.
+The final revisions were developed after consulting staff and legal counsel, reviewing existing practices, and surveying other road agencies.

 It is the duty of every county road agency to set the “rules of the road” for working within the public road right-of-way.
 Over the past 100 years, WCRC has published various rules and procedures setting these rules.
 In 2003, staff undertook a major overhaul and combined all regulations into the Procedures and Regulations for Permit Activities.
 This overhaul process included a robust community engagement process prior to adoption.
 The document was again modified in 2006.